 Letter from May E Hayes, 30 Leinster St., Phibsboro, to Ciarán Bairéad, complaining that a photograph of her husband Thomás was not on view at the exhibition.

 Letter from May Liddy, Dartry Road, to Eoghan Ó Tuairisc, congratulating him on his Merit Award, and remembering when she visited an exhibition of his late wife's work, where he gave insights into his creative work.
-She congratulates him on keeping on th
+She congratulates him on keeping on the 'function of artistic creation'.

 Letter from SP Mac Énrí, 32 Sraid Ioch Leeson, Baile Átha Cliath, to Stiophán Bairéad, stating that he agrees fully with the "Muinteoir" when he writes "dochar mor da mbheidh an "eochair" ag na daoinibh oga & na scoltacha meidhonacha" [in Irish].